-Composite Materials Workshop

-Prerequisite(s): AERO 175 with a grade of "C" or better.
-Course Advisory: SCC minimum English and Math Standards.
+Composite Materials Workshop Prerequisite: AERO 175 with a grade of C or better.
+Course Advisory: SCC minimum English and Math standards.
 Continues the study of the manufacturing and maintenance of composite materials in aeronautical and aerodynamic structures.
 Through laboratory practice the student is able to improve their skills to aeronautical quality.
 Emphasis is placed on the safe handling of tools and chemicals used in composites.
 Does not qualify toward FAA licensing for airframe or powerplant mechanics.
-Three activities hours.
+Three hours activity.